 - Crown Prosecution Service (CPS)

-- Her Majesty’s Courts and Tribunal Service, Devon & Cornwall area (HMCTS)
+- His Majesty’s Courts and Tribunal Service, Devon & Cornwall area (HMCTS)

-- A representative of the Youth Offending Teams (Cornwall, Devon, Plymouth & Torbay)
+- A representative of the Youth Offending Service (Cornwall, Devon, Plymouth & Torbay)

 - In addition, to the main criminal justice agencies, we have representation from;